Dx724/Lightfield/README.md

 2. Connect the red LED cathode to GPIO 33 through a 220 Ω resistor.
 3. Connect the green LED cathode to GPIO 32 through a 220 Ω resistor.
 4. Connect the blue LED cathode to GPIO 4 through a 220 Ω resistor.

+## Common Cathode LEDs
+To connect a common cathode RGB LED:
+1. Connect the common cathode to GND.
+2. Connect the red LED anode to GPIO 33 through a 2.2 kΩ resistor.
+3. Connect the green LED anode to GPIO 32 through a 2.2 kΩ resistor.
+4. Connect the blue LED anode to GPIO 34 through a 2.2 kΩ resistor.
+5. Modify the `setColor` function in `ESP32/Lightfield/Lightfield.ino` as follows:

+        void setColor(byte r, byte g, byte b) {
+            r *= BRIGHTNESS;
+            g *= BRIGHTNESS;
+            b *= BRIGHTNESS;
+            ledcWrite(pwmCh[0], r);
+            ledcWrite(pwmCh[1], g);
+            ledcWrite(pwmCh[2], b);
+        }

+## Software Dependencies
+- Arduino 1.8.13 (or similar)
+  - ESP32Servo library
+- Python 3.9
+  - Matplotlib
+  - PIL

+## Installation
+1. Create a file in `ESP32/Lightfield/` called `secrets.h` containing the following code (with the appropriate credentials inserted):

+        const char *wifi_ssid = "YOUR_WIFI_SSID";
+        const char *wifi_password = "YOUR_WIFI_PASSWORD";

+2. Upload the [sketch](ESP32/Lightfield/Lightfield.ino) to your ESP32.

+# Configuration
+## What to draw?
+A premade sketch to draw a portion of the _Mona Lisa_ is provided [here](ESP32/Lightfield_MonaLisa.ino).
+Alternatively, select an image and place it in the `Artwork/` folder, then modify [`Artwork/convert_to_polar.py`](Artwork/convert_to_polar.py) with the appropriate file path.
+Run that Python script and the output will be placed in `Artwork/artwork.h`.
+Copy this file into `ESP32/Lightfield/`, replacing the preexisting file and then follow the instructions in [Installation](#installation) to upload the new artwork onto the device.

+## Can I draw something myself?
+Of course!
+A web app is provided in `Web/` which can be accessed by opening [`Web/Index.html`](Web/Index.html) in your web browser of choice.
+Click within the circular field to draw and click along the color slider to change the brush color.
+Then, right click and save the image.
+Follow the instructions in [What to draw?](#what-to-draw) to prepare your drawing for the Lightfield.

+## Why spirals?
+The Lightfield artwork upload code is programmed to move in a spiral so that the choreography appears orderly yet decoupled from the final result to human viewers.
+However, the Lightfield is actually capable to more complex pathing such as linear motion.
+For example, the following code can be placed in the `loop` function of the `Lightfield.ino` sketch to draw a straight line:

+    for (float i = 0.1; i < 1.0; i += 0.01) {
+        move_to_polar(i, 35);
+        delay(50);
+    }

+However, it was a key decision that the Lightfield draws along the spiral, changing colors rapidly, rather than drawing one color at a time.
+Doing so disconnects the temporal behavior of the Lightfield from that of the artist and their brushstrokes.